This Nashville-born concept is short for one meat and three vegetables, and I’ve listed 25+ Meat-and-Three Restaurants grouped by location.

 What isn’t meat counts as a vegetable (except for bread–rolls*, biscuits or cornbread–which is free with your meal).
 This results in the reclassification of rice and gravy, mac’n’cheese, Jello, dumplings and other odd choices as veggies.
 Some things you just have to accept.

-*Rolls are time-intensive so most are of the pre-packaged variety with the notable exceptions of Barbara’s in Franklin and City Cafe’ in Brentwood (see below).
+*Rolls are time-intensive so most are of the pre-packaged variety with the notable exceptions of Swett’s in Nashville and Barbara’s in Franklin.

 - Meat-and-threes boast flavor and value—not healthiness.
 Take your tofu- and quinoa–loving taste buds elsewhere.